makeplans/makeplans-api/readme.md

 ## Authentication

+Only the private API requires authentication.
+If you intent to use the API on a website please use the [public API]((#public-and-private-api) which does not require authenticaiton.

 Use your account API-Key to authenticate with the MakePlans API.
 First enable the API on the account and you will find the API-Key in the account settings.

 Send the API-Key as a Bearer token using the HTTP Authorization header.